DanWahlin/openai-acs-msgraph/README.md

 1. Create a [Microsoft 365 Developer tenant](https://developer.microsoft.com/en-us/microsoft-365/dev-program) if you don't already have one.

-1. Create a new Azure Active Directory app registration using the [Azure Portal](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps).
+1. Create a new Azure Active Directory (AAD) app registration using the [Azure Portal](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps).

-    - Give the app a name such as `ai-comms-orgdata`.
+    - Give the app a name such as `Microsoft Graph App`.
     - Select `Accounts in any organizational directory (Any Azure AD directory - Multitenant)`
     - Redirect URI: Single-page application (SPA) with a redirect URL of http://localhost:4200

+1. In the `API permissions` section of the AAD app you'll need to add the following permissions:

+    - `Chat.ReadWrite`
+    - `Files.Read.All`

 1. After creating the app registration, go to the `Overview` screen and copy the `Application (client) ID` to your clipboard.
 Replace the <AAD_CLIENT_ID> value in the `.env` file with the value.